 Helvetas is committed to a just world in which all people determine the course of their lives in dignity and security, using environmental resources in a sustainable manner.
-The economic empowerment women is integral to meetina We independent commitments. are an development organization based in Switzerland with affiliated organizations in Germany and the United States.
+The economic empowerment women is integral to meeting these commitments.
+We independent are an development organization based in Switzerland with affiliated organizations in Germany and the United States.
 We currently focus our work in 30+ partner countries in Africa, Asia, Latin America and Eastern Europe, building on our experience of over six decades of supporting development and humanitarian priorities of stakeholders and partners in the countries we work.